fractalpixel/fractalutils/README.md

 ## Usage
 Most classes and function have kotlin docs.

 The utilities are grouped into packages with related functionality.
-The main packages are:
+The packages are:

 ### checking
 Contains the Check utility class, for checking function parameters and invariants,